Follow our cybersecurity analyst curriculum

 Morning: Cybersecurity in the Cloud and IoT

-• Securing Cloud environments (AWS, Azure, Google Cloud).
+• Secure Cloud environments (AWS, Azure, Google Cloud).

 • Securing IoT devices and associated challenges.